mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 ![Team Stages](/assets/images/posts/2020-04-27-facilitate-client-onboarding/team-stages.png)

 Most teams undergo a gradual process before they can reach peak performance.
-In the initial forming stage there is a mix of emotions, ranging from excitement to anxiety.
-Good introductions can help teams develop stronger bonds much faster.

-### Introductions are more about culture than individual people

-Most teams undergo a gradual process before they can reach peak performance.
-In the initial forming stage there is a mix of emotions, ranging from excitement to anxiety.
-The same principle applies to team and client interactions, and in this case, introductions can serve as culture carriers.
+In the initial forming stage there is a mix of emotions, ranging from excitement to anxiety that can affect performance.
+The same is true for team and client interactions at the start of a project.
+Shared culture can have a big influence on how fast we can advance as a team.

 A strong notion of the shared culture of a team will influence interactions with the client and stakeholders.
 What is left unsaid, risks being filled with assumptions, unwritten rules, and pre-existing attitudes towards certain things.
-So, how can those invisible parts become visible during an introduction?
+So, how can those invisible parts be made visible during an introduction?
 Next time you introduce yourself, make a conscious decision to share your expectations, what you like, and dislike, and dare to be more personal.

 #### Example: